top of page

 3. How would you describe your style of counseling?
 My goal is to help you better know, understand, and care for yourself in a meaningful and sustainable way.
 Whether you are looking for short-term support around a specific challenge or deeper exploration of long-standing patterns, I will work collaboratively with you to find approaches that best meet your needs.

-4. Do you see clients remotely?
-Yes.
+4. Do you also see clients remotely?
+Yep.

-6. What ages benefit from Animal Assisted Therapy?
-I think anyone can benefit from unconditional love, and acceptance from a therapy animal who is trained to bring a calming presence to the session.
+6. What ages benefit from Animal-Assisted Therapy?
+I think anyone can benefit from unconditional love and acceptance from a therapy animal who is trained to bring a calming presence to the session.

 2 Madison Avenue

-Suite 201
+Ste 201

 Larchmont, NY 10538